contour-terminal/contour/docs/configuration/profiles.md

     - You can use the FocusNextSearchMatch and FocusPreviousSearchMatch actions to navigate to the next or previous occurrence of the same word, even if it is outside the current viewport. <br/>

-:fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines: <br/>
+### `font`
-`font`: section of the configuration allows you to customize the font settings for the terminal.
+section of the configuration allows you to customize the font settings for the terminal.
 ``` yaml
 profiles:
   profile_name: